sigstore/protobuf-specs/README.md

 ## Deprecation Notice

-- Effective January 17th, 2025: the jsonschema generated files in gen/jsonschema/schemas/ are formally deprecated.
-They will be removed in 6 months from this repository and not built repeatedly going forward.
-If you are using them, please open an issue on this repository and let us know.
+- Effective July 17th, 2025: the jsonschema generated files in gen/jsonschema/schemas/ were removed from this repository.